 The 'Geiger counter' is a sensor which records radiation levels.
 It outputs a reading to its RS232 port if requested by Asset Surveyor.
 The 'Tree caliper' is a sensor which is used to measure the diameter of tree trunks.
 It emits a reading to its RS232 port whenever you press the 'Measure' button on the caliper itself.

-Note - Although you can pre-configure two external sensors, you can only connect one at a time to the MC-V's 'COM2:' port, and only when you are not using a barcode wand for attribute entry.
+Note - Although you can pre-configure two external sensors, you can only connect and use one at a time, as the TDC1 has only one 'EXT' port.
 See Chapter 2, Connections, for further details.

 Activating a Sensor Interface